-The Claims team will request your policy number and details of the loss or damage including: date and time, your description of what happened, what the extent of the loss or damage is, what exactly is lost or damaged, the estimated value of the items lost or damaged (if applicable) and whether the police have been informed (in the case of theft or vandalism).
+Our claims team will request your policy number and details of the loss or damage including: date and time, your description of what happened, what the extent of the loss or damage is, what exactly is lost or damaged, the estimated value of the items lost or damaged (if applicable) and whether the police have been informed (in the case of theft or vandalism).

-You can make a claim under a HomeProtect home insurance policy for anything that it covers which occurs after the policy started.
+You can make a claim under a Homeprotect home insurance policy for anything that it covers which occurs after the policy started.
 Note that the start date for cover is not always the day you pay, that pre-existing damage is excluded, and that this does not necessarily apply to policy upgrades such as full legal expenses cover.

 In most cases, it shouldn’t make an immediate difference to your policy.

 However, when it’s time to renew your policy, the terms of cover and/or premium may change (for example, the standard excesses may increase).
 You should also be aware that having a high claims history can make getting insurance in the future difficult.

 If you have a break-in, we’ll offer suggestions on home security and may ask you to carry out security improvements, such as burglar alarms and window locks, before your next renewal.